-Investigate a file associated with a Microsoft Defender ATP alert
+Investigate a file associated with a Microsoft Defender for Endpoint alert

 Investigate the details of a file associated with a specific alert, behavior, or event to help determine if the file exhibits malicious activities, identify the attack motivation, and understand the potential scope of the breach.

 There are many ways to access the detailed profile page of a specific file.
 For example, you can use the search feature, click on a link from the Alert process tree, Incident graph, Artifact timeline, or select an event listed in the Device timeline.